Dear Miss Grass,

 x Stressy Bessy

 Hear you, sister.
 Your situation sounds all too familiar.
 There’s a lot of stress circling right now and you’re not the only person who’s slipped into our DMs looking for an alternative way through it.
-But look here, your experience with cannabis in college is not going to be something we try to replicate.
+But look here, your experience with weed in college is not going to be something we try to replicate.
 The new cannabis world has brought with it all sorts of new products that favor low dose and highly controlled effects, so it’s just a matter of finding the right products for you and then letting the good times roll.

 All the excitement about CBD these past couple of years is great, but it’s broken my heart to see that so much of the messaging around it actually turns even more people against THC.
 And truth be told, THC is the original weed; it’s all we ever knew before CBD was discovered.
 But more than that, THC is an incredibly therapeutic compound and, for certain symptoms, it is a more effective tool than, say, taking CBD alone.
 I digress, but the point is: I’m excited you’re open to THC.